20 Year Long Residence Guidance

 (d) claim benefits.

 Contact our leading immigration lawyers on 0207 118 4546 if you wish to discuss the matter at a consultation.

 How Westkin deal with 20-year long residence applications

-(a) Clients should contact our offices, where one of our specialists will be able to discuss the matter in order to see whether on face of it, you have a case.
+(a) Clients should contact our offices, where one of our specialists will discuss the matter in order to see whether on face of it, you have a case.

-(b) You will then be invited to a consultation, which lasts 1 hr 15 mins and costs £150 pounds including VAT.
+(b) You will then be invited to a consultation, which lasts 1 hour and 15 minutes and costs £150 pounds including VAT.

 (c) You will then be quoted a price for the entire work which is around £2,000 pounds, depending on the complexity of the case.